 Sure.
-Children are better off ditching sugars, starches and refined junk food, and eating real food such as healthy fats, meat, poultry fish, vegetables, nuts and low-glycemic fruits and berries instead.
+Children are better off ditching sugars, starches and highly processed food, and eating whole food such as healthy fats, meat, poultry fish, vegetables, nuts and low-glycemic fruits and berries instead.

 This is a very nutritious diet for their growing bodies.
 But there is usually no need for children to follow a strict low-carb diet.
-Just let them have real food.
+Just let them have healthy, minimally processed food.

 Can women who want to get pregnant eat low carb?

 Yes.
-It can even be a good way to boost fertility, since a common cause of infertility (PCOS) can be caused by too high insulin levels, caused by consuming too many dietary carbohydrates.
+It can even be a good way to boost fertility, since a common cause of infertility (PCOS) can be caused by elevated insulin levels, caused in part by consuming too many dietary carbohydrates.
 Learn more: How to potentially reverse PCOS with low carb

 Can women eat low carb during pregnancy?

-As far as known it seems to be safe to eat a LCHF diet with real food when pregnant.
+Based on what is known, eating a well-balanced LCHF diet is safe when pregnant.
 Many people have done so successfully.
 However, no scientific studies have ever investigated putting women on low-carb diets during pregnancy, meaning it’s hard to know for certain.

-For this reason we recommend not doing a strict low-carb diet during pregnancy, unless there is a specific reason to do so.
-It may be wise to do a more liberal low carb diet with more than 50 grams of carbs per day.
+For this reason we recommend not doing a strict low-carb diet during pregnancy, unless there is a specific medical reason to do so.
+It may be wise to eat a more liberal low carb diet with more than 50 grams of net carbs per day.

-When you’re eating real low-carb food such as natural fats, meat, poultry, fish, sea food, vegetables and berries you give both your own body and the baby enough nutrients to be healthy.
+When you’re eating minimally processed low-carb food such as natural fats, meat, poultry, fish, seafood, vegetables and berries, you give both your own body and the baby enough nutrients to be healthy.